Bound for Gaussian-state Quantum illumination using direct photon measurement: Introduction

-In this paper, we consider the most feasible measurements for Gaussian-state quantum-illumination, using on-off detector and photon number resolving (PNR) detector.
-By measuring directly the idler and the reflected signal, we evaluate the performance bound with signal-to-noise ratio (SNR).
-Although the direct detection cannot take quantum advantage over the classical limit given by coherent state, we claim that TMSV state can take quantum advantage over the coherent or CCT state in the case of using the on-off detector or PNR detector.
-The performance is shown by coincidence counting events, and then it is enhanced by Fisher information approach using all possible counting events.
+In this paper, we consider the most feasible measurements for Gaussian-state quantum-illumination, using on-off detection and photon number resolving (PNR) detection.
+Note that we have already considered homodyne (or heterodyne) detection in our previous work \cite{Lee22}.
+Physically, the on-off detection can be implemented by an ideal avalanche photodiode (APD) as well as an ideal superconducting nanowire single-photon detector (SNSPD), where both detectors are commercially available.
+The PNR detection can be implemented by an ideal transition-edge-sensor (TES) that is extensively investigated \cite{Pfister} as well as SNSPD arrays \cite{Divochiy}.
+CCD or EMCCD is also implemented to discriminate photon numbers, even with low efficiency.
+Theoretically, it is valuable to find the best theoretical bounds using the on-off and PNR detection, without additional modes or combining the signal-and-idler mode.
+By directly measuring the idler and the reflected signal, we evaluate the performance bound with signal-to-noise ratio (SNR).
+The performance is shown by coincidence counting events, and then it is enhanced by Fisher information approach including all possible counting events.